Reaching those in need through maps

 All of this work is done through OpenStreetMap.
 OpenStreetMap is the community-driven free and editable map of the world, supported by the not-for-profit OpenStreetMap Foundation.
 HOT works around the globe to support and increase the use of OpenStreetMap and help build local OpenStreetMap communities.

 HOT's work is global in scale and contributes to the achievement of the Sustainable Development Goals (SDGs).
+Our Monitoring and Evaluation framework is constantly evolving to ensure tangible and measurable impact.
 Check out our core impact areas and learn more about where we're making a difference.